-In this question students are asked to find all the numbers in the cloud which fit each description: multiples of 5 (question 1), prime numbers (question 2) and factors of 27 (question 3).
+In this task, students are presented with eight numbers and are asked to circle all the numbers which are a multiple of 5 (question 1); all the prime numbers (question 2) and the numbers which are a factor of 24 (question 3).

-Students need to read the question carefully as the response to each part of the question requires more than one answer, so the word 'numbers' rather than 'number' in the question should be noted.
+Students need to read the question carefully, as the response to each question requires more than one answer, so the word 'numbers' rather than 'number' in the question should be noted.
 Students need to have an understanding of the concepts multiple, factor and prime number.
 Practice in the use of these concepts can be useful while working on other topics.
 The use of a multiplication square can help students to identify which numbers satisfy each of the requirements.